parflow/parflow/docs/user_manual/source/files.rst

       pfset Solver.CLM.IrrigationTypes Drip

-*string* **Solver.CLM.IrrigationCycle** Constant This key specifies the cycle of the irrigation in ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+*string* **Solver.CLM.IrrigationCycle** Constant This key specifies the cycle of the irrigation in ``CLM``.
-``CLM.
 The valid types for this key are Constant, Deficit.
 Note only Constant is currently implemented.
-Constant cycle applies irrigation each day from IrrigationStartTime to IrrigationStopTime in GMT.``
+Constant cycle applies irrigation each day from IrrigationStartTime to IrrigationStopTime in GMT.

 .. container:: list